noahc3/SDSetup/README.md

 ## Todo
 * The project needs a lot of optimization.
 For example, converting things to components and setting up databinding on individual components to refresh only what UI needs to be refreshed rather than entire containers.

-* I'd also like the project to drop pretty much all JavaScript interop, minus browser compatibility checks.
-Unfortunately, SharpZipLib, the only .Net Standard 2.0 compliant ZIP library I could find, has major problems in the virtualized browser environment, making JS interop necessary.

 ## Contributing
 Feel free to make pull requests where you see fit!